Mississippi police department using shelter to build relationships, get dogs adopted

 “We’re more approachable with a dog,” Colbert said.
 “So, we’ll go out to neighborhoods and pretty much hang out and talk to people.”

 Though Starkville police officers tend to be the main suitors, the program has not been limited to only police officers.
-The shelter has allowed anyone who’s willing to take one of its dogs out for the day free of charge, if they sign a waiver—food and treats included.
+The shelter has allowed anyone who’s willing to take one of its dogs out for the day free of charge, if they sign a waiver — food and treats included.

 DOG WITH 'WONKY' FACE FROM EARLY INJURY GETS ADOPTED